AlecAivazis/graphql-over-kafka/docs/source/architecture/index.rst

-While this seems very similar to the interaction we looked at earlier, there is a key difference - by performing the synchronous communication over a globally accessible event system, other services can respond to the successfull event notifacation to "tidy up" the rest of the system, garunteeing an eventually-consistent picture across all of our services.
+While this seems very similar to the interaction we looked at earlier, there is a key difference - by performing the synchronous communication over a globally accessible event system, other services can respond to the successfull event notifacation to "tidy up" the rest of the system, guaranteeing an eventually-consistent picture across all of our services.

 .. image:: kafka_final_cascade.png